SDUBEY23/udayy-task/README.md

 #### 2. User inputs a url/webpage in TextBox2, this opens up in View2

-#### 3. The UI should be responsive for wide ranges of browserresolution/zoom.
+#### 3. The UI should be responsive for wide ranges of browser resolution/zoom.

 #### 4. Users should be able to see both the view-elements completely